-With millions of wave-riding visitors and plenty of professional residents, Maui, Hawaii is known as a surfer’s paradise.
+With millions of wave-riding visitors and plenty of professional residents, Maui, Hawaii, is known as a surfer’s paradise.
 The island’s coves, bays, and beaches provide hours of fun, and looming mountain peaks complete the backdrop.
-It doesn’t matter if you’re a seasoned veteran or looking to take lessons; these Maui surfing spots will have you coming back for more.
-Here are some of our favorite places to catch that perfect wave.
+It doesn’t matter if you’re a seasoned veteran or searching for lessons; these Maui surfing spots will have you coming back for more.
+Check out some of our favorite places to catch that perfect wave.
+Then, use our free Travel Guide to plan the rest of your trip!

 Your Ultimate Maui Surfing Guide